Atlas975/Notes/MediaCoding/OpticalFlow/Lucus-Kanade_optical_flow.md

 $$d=(A^{T}\cdot A)^{-1}\cdot A^T\cdot b$$

 ## Smooth region limitation
-- This method does not perform well on smooth regions
+- This method does not perform well on smooth regions as flow cannot reliably be computed
-- This is because flow cannot reliably be computed, this method works best with corners using similar logic to [[Harris_corner_detection|HCD]]
+- This method works best with corners using similar logic to [[Harris_corner_detection|HCD]]

 ![[Pasted image 20240325223114.png|450|450]]